The history of Geneva dates from before the Roman occupation in the second century BC, and it was

-fountain isn't the only thing spurting in Geneva, gushes OutUK's rampant rambler Adrian Gillan.
+fountain isn't the only thing spurting in Geneva, gushes OutUK's very own rampant rambler Adrian Gillan.

-European HQ of the UN and home to the Red Cross, few world cities are more cosmopolitan
+Home to the European Headquarters of the UN and to the Red Cross, few world cities are more attractive and cosmopolitan

 than lush French-speaking Geneva, perched at one end of its namesake lake in the